Projector brands and models supported

 Deployment observations

-• Lens shift is the most under-appreciated optical specification.
-A premium SXRD/D-ILA with ±100% vertical shift can ceiling-mount well above the screen centre without geometric distortion; a budget 4K projector with 0% shift forces the mount onto the screen's perpendicular axis or accepts digital keystone correction (which throws away pixels).
+- Lens shift is the most under-appreciated optical specification.
+A premium SXRD/D-ILA with ±100% vertical shift can ceiling-mount well above the screen centre without geometric distortion; an entry-level 4K projector with 0% shift forces the mount onto the screen's perpendicular axis or accepts digital keystone correction (which throws away pixels).
 The lens-shift envelope determines whether a ceiling-mounted projector can be discreet or visually intrusive.

 Operational notes

-• Lamp vs laser is a lifecycle decision, not a price decision.
+- Lamp vs laser is a lifecycle decision before it is anything else.
 A 4,000-hour lamp at one viewing hour per day exhausts in 11 years; a 20,000-hour laser engine at the same usage lasts to 55 years.
-For frequently-used home cinemas the laser premium pays back inside the first refresh cycle.
+For frequently-used home cinemas the laser engine outlives several lamp cycles, which is what makes it the durable choice.

 Lifecycle implications

-• Refresh cadence by light source: lamp projectors refresh on lamp replacement (₹15-40k per replacement plus filter service, typical 4-5 year cycle).
+- Refresh cadence by light source: lamp projectors refresh on lamp replacement (lamp replacement plus filter service, typical 4-5 year cycle).
 Laser-phosphor projectors run 20,000 hours to 50% brightness — at 3 hours/day that's an 18-year curve.
 Tri-laser RGB engines hold colour gamut longer than laser-phosphor.
 The calculator flags the light-source type so the lifecycle expectation is set at brief stage.

 · Why it matters

 A throw calculator that quotes a single distance for a zoom lens is wrong.
 A calculator that ignores lens-shift envelope sends mounts to the wrong axis.
 A calculator that ignores ambient light leaves owners disappointed at handover.
 This one carries the throw range, the shift envelope, the SMPTE viewing recommendation, the pixel density honesty and a feasibility flag — all per a verified-sourced projector spec.
-Twelve brands · thirty marquee models · sources cited per model · last verified 2026.
+15 brands · 51 verified models · sources cited per model · last verified 2026.

 · Frequently asked